Holographic Renyi entropies from hyperbolic black holes with scalar hair

-This paper is organized as follows.
+The paper is organized as follows.
 In section~\ref{sec:ads4-renyi}, we begin by introducing a class of neutral hyperbolic black holes with scalar hair \cite{Ren:2019lgw} in AdS$_4$ spacetime and refining their thermodynamics and stability analysis.
 Then we calculate holographic R\'{e}nyi entropies and discuss corresponding phase transitions.
 Besides, we verify some R\'{e}nyi entropy inequalities in terms of the thermodynamically preferred solution.
 In section~\ref{sec:ads5-renyi}, we generalize these calculations to higher dimensions.
-In section~\ref{sec:spectrum}, we calculate the entanglement spectrum from the R\'{e}nyi entropies as an infinite sum in terms of the Bell polynomial and discuss its validity by comparing it with additional numerical calculations.
+In section~\ref{sec:spectrum}, we calculate the entanglement spectrum from the R\'{e}nyi entropies as an infinite sum in terms of the Bell polynomials and discuss its validity by comparing it with additional numerical calculations.
 In appendix~\ref{sec:bh-thermo}, we give the boundary counter terms for holographic renormalization, from which we obtain the mass and free energy of the hyperbolic black holes.
-In appendix~\ref{sec:math-notes}, we give a brief note on the mathematics related to our calculations.
-We first review the inverse Laplace transform and some numerical methods.
-Then we introduce the exponential Bell polynomial.
+In appendix~\ref{sec:math-notes}, we give a brief note on the mathematics related to our calculations, including the inverse Laplace transform and the exponential Bell polynomials.